DITA Open Toolkit 4.1 Release Notes

 - When generating Markdown output, the less-than “<” and greater-than “>” characters are now added to

 - Standard Markdown syntax can now be used to indicate a span of code by wrapping it with backtick

 `).
 In Markdown DITA input, these constructs are converted to DITA

 <codeph>elements on import, and rendered as

 <code>elements in HTML output.
-In MDITA input, this syntax is converted to teletype
+In MDITA input, backtick code spans are parsed as teletype

 <tt>elements to align with LwDITA, which supports teletype highlighting in XDITA.